As Jesus has been teaching in the temple against the backdrop of the Feast of Tabernacles, the usual festivities were taking place in the background:

 Father, thank You for the precious blood your Son shed for me on Calvary.
 Thank You for the living water He offers, so pure and precious, so delightful to the soul.
-Fill me with your Holy Spirit, that He may transform my wicked heart and mind and make me into a vessel of honor meet for your use; that He may flow from my person and change the hearts of others as well, for your glory, not mine, that You may be glorified.
+Fill me with your Holy Spirit, that He may transform my wicked heart and mind and make me into a vessel of honor meet for your use; that He may flow from my person and change the hearts of others as well, for your glory, not mine.
 All glory and honor is yours Almighty Father, Son, and Holy Spirit.
 I pray this in Jesus’ name.
 Amen.

 Prophecy Update: One of the greatest achievements of the Trump Administration was the defeat of ISIS and a drawdown of troops in Iraq and Afghanistan, not to mention the multiple peace treaties between Israel and her neighbors.
 Following the stolen presidential election of 2020, I wrote that we will soon see a return of the failed policies of the Obama Administration.
 Right on cue, Washington has been busy rebranding Mohammad al Jolani, the founder of al-Nusra, the Syrian branch of al-Qaeda, as a legitimate head of state dressed in Western business attire.
 In Dragon Slayer Jesus Christ, I wrote about how this shell game is played with al-Qaeda, blaming them for terrorism while at the same time using them to fight proxy wars.
 Now, they are being presented as our new ally, the legitimate government in Syria.